CurraghsBettor/Generalized-linear-models-and-effect-sizes/Chickenpox.md

 `identity`: $P$

-## Program the data (Wrensch et al., 1997): Estimate Odds ratios, Risk Ratios, and Risk Differences Using Regression
+## Program the Data (Wrensch et al., 1997): Estimate Odds ratios, Risk Ratios, and Risk Differences Using Regression

 We're going to borrow the data published in Wrensch and colleagues.
 (1997).
 In this case-control study, these authors estimated